OUR 1991 FOUNDERS

 produced an outcome that is really fantastic.

-El Paso and his participation here kept him on his beloved
+Paso and his participation here kept him on his beloved mountain

-mountain top.
-You can still see both Jim and Andy
+top.
+You can still see both Jim and Andy around town.

-Jim says that with the problems he is having with his
+Senior Center.
+Jim says that with the problems he is having

 elevation.

-driving Cloudcroft's ambulance.
-He is on call 24
+Cloudcroft's ambulance.
+He is on call 24 hours carrying

-hours carrying people here and there for needed medical
+people here and there for needed medical services and also,

-services and also, serving the Senior Center in Cloudcroft
+serving the Senior Center in Cloudcroft weekly taking vital

 |